jeffreyhanson/raptr/cran-comments.md

   _I accidentally misspelled "Jonathan" as "Jonathon" in the initial CRAN submission.
 I have corrected it in the new version._

-The remaining three notes were present in the initial CRAN submission.
+The remaining notes were present in the initial CRAN submission.
 I have included these notes and my comments from the initial submission below.

 * Possibly mis-spelled words in DESCRIPTION: prioritizations (14:67, 16:29)